 This smoky grilled radicchio is dressed up with an easy olive orange tapenade that is bursting with flavor!
-Thank you to California Ripe Olives for helping me share this recipe with you.
+Thank you to California Olive Committee for helping me share this recipe with you.

 Years ago, friends of ours lived in Napa for a couple of years, working in the wine industry and enjoying all that the beautiful valley had to offer.
 My girlfriend adores good food and cooking as much as I do and had the opportunity to take some classes at the Culinary Institute of America (CIA) at Greystone, which is in St. Helena, California.